Get The Image WordPress Plugin

 I’ve seen some other image scripts that do similar things, or even allow you to add one custom field and it resizes and crops the image for you.

 This plugin will allow you to have full control over images displayed, or it takes the power of WordPress and uses its image cropping methods.
 This makes for a much smaller file size.
-Right now, the file is under 6kb.
+Right now, the file is under 7kb.

-What the code does
+What the plugin does

 I like using custom fields to define images for my posts, so that’s what this script was built upon.
 So, the script looks for the custom fields Keys that you define.
 If that Key has a Value (should be an image URL), the image is displayed with your post.